fuempf/advent-of-code-2021/Readme.md

-my solutions to the advent of code 2021
+# my solutions to the advent of code 2021

+- written in C
+- no input validation
+- trying to use as little dynamic data structures as possible..